 My wife and I began to talk seriously about my leaving Chick-fil-A at this point.
 I asked her what we needed to save in order to feel comfortable in the transition.
 I had asked God for more confirmation about our plans, and not long after this I received a promotion that came with a huge raise.
 We looked at the numbers and realized we were now going to be able to save that goal amount we’d named, in just a matter of months.
 This was an unbelievable confirmation to me that I was doing what God called me to do!

 I met Daniel, our co-founder, in 2016 through mutual contacts with Ronald Blue.
 He learned I was working with 401k plans as a hobby and that I was unable to work with Chick-fil-A employees or retirement plans due to fiduciary liability.
-When he found out I was planning on starting my own company at the end of 2016 he offered to help.
+We realized we had similar passions and callings and that together, we could do more than we could apart.
+Daniel ended up getting things ready for us knowing I was finishing up my 20 year Chick-fil-A career for this new venture.

 At the beginning of 2017, we founded One & Done Financial, now Pandowealth.
-It has exploded beyond our wildest dreams.
-In the last 4 years, we have opened over 315 retirement plans and our assets have grown from 4 million to over 122 million.
+It has exploded beyond our wildest dreams in the number clients we get to serve, team we get to lead, and purposeful living we get to empower.
 We have seen the huge impact that generosity has through planning.

 I see Pandowealth as an instrument to increase joy in peoples’ lives through generosity.
 In order to have joy, you must give generously.
 In order to give generously, you must understand how to steward your finances well so that you can not only reach your goals and savings needs, but also have enough left over to give away.
 This combination is what sets us apart from most financial planning firms.
 Now, every day, I get to live my passion of empowering people to grow their wealth for purposeful living and giving.